cwchentw/lightweight-cms/content/tip/sections-and-posts.md

 ## Add Extra Fields for Pages

-Besides builtin fields exposed in sections and posts, mdcms expose metadata as PHP arrays as well.
+Besides builtin fields exposed in sections and posts, Lightweight CMS expose metadata as PHP arrays as well.

 Let's say we add a subtitle in addition to a title: